-Parameter name Explanation Default iip.id Device id as used by the ECS-Runtime and the service manager.
-Depending on the strategy realized by the active IdProvider, a device id given on the command line may be ignored.
-The default provider considers the command line.
-MAC-based IdProvider iip.profile Start the given lifecycle profile via its name.
-The default profile starts all lifecycle descriptors of a component.
-See Table 27 for available lifecycle profiles. "default"
+Parameter name Explanation Default iip.port Network port on which the AAS implementation server shall Platform be running.
+Overrides the respective value in the platform configuration configuration as well as the environment setting with the same name.
+May be helpful to setup containers. iip.id Device id as used by the ECS-Runtime and the service MAC-based manager.
+Depending on the strategy realized by the active IdProvider IdProvider, a device id given on the command line may be ignored.
+The default provider considers the command line. iip.profile Start the given lifecycle profile via its name.
+The default "default" profile starts all lifecycle descriptors of a component.
+See Table 27 for available lifecycle profiles.